mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 #### Disclaimer

 -   The default value of `vpc.enableVPCEndpoints` was changed to `false` to prevent Konvoy unexpectedly modifying the endpoints in user provided VPCs.
-    This value should already be present in your `cluster.yaml` file, below is a partial `cluster.yaml` that contains the value you may add to retain the previous behavior of deploying VPC endpoints in your cluster.
+    This value should already be present in your `cluster.yaml` file.
+Below is a partial `cluster.yaml` that contains the value you can add to retain the previous behavior of deploying VPC endpoints in your cluster.
     This resource should only be required where the networking configuration of the cluster does not allow for direct access to the AWS API.

     ```yaml